Descriptive statistics exercises#

 E1.22#

-Compare electricity prices between the East and the West parts of the city.
+Compare the electricity prices between the East and West locations in the electricity prices dataset datasets/eprices.csv.

 E1.23#